Doctors Perform Groundbreaking Surgery For Stroke

-The new procedure could one day help the thousands of Americans disabled by stroke
+The new procedure could one day help the thousands of Americans disabled by stroke+ READ ARTICLE

 Doctors at the Cleveland Clinic recently performed the first deep brain stimulation for stroke surgery in a patient.
 The experimental procedure could help people regain function that is typically lost to stroke.